compose-x/ecs_composex/docs/syntax/docker-compose/secrets.rst

 .. code-block:: yaml
-    :caption: Secret Looked up from Tags and Name.
+    :caption: Secret Looked up from Tags and Name, also using JsonKeys

     secrets:
       zyx: